Passion and Persistence

 ..........................................................................................

 Since its first publication, the text has undergone a significant edit.
-I added things where I felt it was needed to give things more depth, added more descriptive phrases and speech tags for a better reading experience of the dialogues, and rewrote some sentences to get rid of any monotone structures, modernisms, etc. If you downloaded the novel from Amazon before 12/2024, it may be worth downloading it again.
+I added elements where I felt they were needed to give the text more depth, incorporated more descriptive phrases and speech tags for a better reading experience of the dialogues, and revised some sentences to eliminate monotone structures and modernisms.
+If you downloaded the novel from Amazon before 12/2024, it may be worth downloading it again.

 Although I received much positive feedback on the images, they were removed because, I learnt, most people do not like to see the characters other than in their minds.
 The new images of characters and illustrations may be found on the Illustrations page here.